1) Why Treat First?

 Medicaid and State Funded Non-Medicaid

 Currently, Treat First is designed for clients with Medicaid or covered by State Funded Non-Medicaid funds.
-There is not automatically anything in the Treat First process that would violate contracts with private payers, but it would always be wise to review your contracts and communicate with the private payers you work with about your desire to provide Treat first with their members.
+There is not automatically anything in the Treat First process that would violate contracts with private payers, but it would always be wise to review your contracts and communicate with the private payers you work with about your desire to provide Treat First with their members.

 Medicare is not currently compatible with the Treat First design.